Jim Sterk

-Jim Sterk (born June 10, 1956) is an American university sports administrator who most recently served as the athletic director at the University of Missouri.
-He has previously served as athletic director for Portland State, Washington State, and San Diego State.
+Jim Sterk (born June 10, 1956) is an American university sports administrator who is currently the athletic director for Western Washington University.
+He has previously served as athletic director for Portland State, Washington State, San Diego State, and Missouri.

 Early life and education

 Jim Sterk was born on June 10, 1956, in Bellingham, Washington, and was raised in Nooksack, Washington.
 He received his bachelor's degree in 1980 from Western Washington University, and in 1986 received his master's degree in sports administration from Ohio University.

 Athletic director

 Portland State

 After working in various positions at Maine, Seattle Pacific, and Tulane, Sterk became the athletic director for Portland State.
 While at Portland State, he oversaw the transition from Division II to Division I.

 Washington State

 In 2000, Sterk left Portland State and accepted a job as athletic director for Washington State.
 During his tenure, Washington State excelled academically in the Pac-10, and saw an increase in donations and annual gifts.